nexto123/OAUTH2-Api/README.md

 ### Django all-auth setup(oAuth API)

-As we are aiming to only demonstrate the use of a user authentication system we will shall mainly focus on the
+    As we are aiming to only demonstrate the use of a user authentication system we will limit the components of our app to only the navbars and forms.

+We will use these components from [all-auth](https://django-allauth.readthedocs.io/en/latest/configuration.html)

+* ACCOUNT_AUTHENTICATED_LOGIN_REDIRECTS (=True)
+* AUTHENTICATION_BACKENDS
+* ACCOUNT_AUTHENTICATION_METHOD = Specifies the login method to use.
+* ACCOUNT_EMAIL_REQUIRED = True
+* ACCOUNT_USERNAME_REQUIRED = True
+* ACCOUNT_ADAPTER (=”allauth.account.adapter.DefaultAccountAdapter”)
+* admin.site.login = login_required(admin.site.login)

 1. ``pip install django django-allauth``